It’s five years this month since I became a self-employmed graphic designer. Looking back, here’s the advice I’d give myself.

 A wise Chinese man once said that.

-13. You will work with clients you don’t like
+13. You’ll work with clients you don’t like

 14. Designing for committees isn’t a bad thing

-You can still create amazing design if you know how to keep the process running smoothly.
+You can still create amazing work if you know how to keep the process running smoothly.
 Chapter 8 of Logo Design Love gives advice on dealing with committees.

 15. Put the wheels in motion